openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 As mentioned above, if you want to establish a binding between AppStorage and a custom component, you'll need the \@StorageProp and \@StorageLink decorators.
 Use \@StorageProp(key) or \@StorageLink(key) to decorate variables in the component, where **key** identifies the attribute in AppStorage.

 When a custom component is initialized, the \@StorageProp(key)/\@StorageLink(key) decorated variable is initialized with the value of the attribute with the given key in AppStorage.
-Local initialization is mandatory.
-If an attribute with the given key is missing from AppStorage, it will be added with the stated initializing value.
-(Whether the attribute with the given key exists in AppStorage depends on the application logic.)
+Whether the attribute with the given key exists in AppStorage depends on the application logic.
+This means that the attribute with the given key may be missing from AppStorage.
+In light of this, local initialization is mandatory for the \@StorageProp(key)/\@StorageLink(key) decorated variable.

 By decorating a variable with \@StorageProp(key), a one-way data synchronization is established with the attribute with the given key in AppStorage.
 A local change can be made, but it will not be synchronized to AppStorage.
 An update to the attribute with the given key in AppStorage will overwrite local changes.